It’s that little bottle that sits on your table, counter or stovetop.

 Shake It and Make It

-When you cook at home you control just how much salt goes in to your food.
-And this doesn’t mean that you just cut all the salt – and flavor – out, it just means you can get more creative with your seasonings.
-Fresh herbs bulk up the flavor of your dishes and you can polish off the plate with a squeeze of fresh lemon which will brighten most flavors beautifully.
+When you cook at home you control just how much salt goes into your food.
+And this doesn’t mean that you cut all the salt – and flavor – out, it just means you can get more creative with your seasonings.
+Fresh herbs bulk up the flavor of your dishes, and you can find bottled seasonings other than salt to amp up flavor, but keep sodium content low, like FlavorGod Seasonings.
+Or polish off the plate with a squeeze of fresh lemon, which will brighten most flavors beautifully.

 First It’s Salty, Then It’s Sweet